REALWorld Law

 • The Walloon Residential Housing Code of 15 March 2018 (het Decreet betreffende de woninghuurovereenkomst/Décret relatif au bail d'habitation) which entered into force on 1 September 2018.
 It applies immediately to both existing residential leases as to residential leases which are concluded after its entry into force date on 1 September 2018.
 This to the exception of provisions regulating the following subjects: the minimum content of the written agreement, the fire insurance scheme, the possibility of cancelling short-term rentals and the rules on co-tenancy and student accommodation.
 For these issues the Federal Residential Lease Act continues to apply in full to residential leases concluded before 1 September 2018;

 • The Brussels Residential Housing Code of 27 July 2017 (de Ordonnantie houdende de regionalisering van woninghuurovereenkomst/Ordonnance visant la régionalisation du bail d'habitation) entered into force on 1 January 2018.
 It has been integrated into the existing Brussels Housing Code.
-Most of its provisions are only applicable on residential lease contracts which are concluded after the entry into force date, however, some of its provisions are already applicable on ongoing residential lease contracts (for further details, cfr.
-Article 17 of the Brussels Residential Housing Code).
+Most of its provisions are only applicable on residential lease contracts which are concluded after the entry into force date, however, some of its provisions are already applicable on ongoing residential lease contracts.

-3. Commercial lease agreements, protecting retailers or artisan activities: For standard commercial lease agreements, the Federal Commercial Lease Act of 30 April 1951 still applies.
+3. Commercial lease agreements.
+Agreements protecting retailers or artisan activities: for standard commercial lease agreements, the Federal Commercial Lease Act of 30 April 1951 still applies.
 However, the 3 Regions have adopted their own legislation relating to short term leases, namely:

-4. Lease agreements relating to real estate leased to farmers.
+4. Farming Leases.
+Lease agreements relating to real estate leased to farmers for agricultural purposes.

 The Commercial Leases Act, the Regional rules governing pop-up commercial leases, and the Regional rules on residential housing contain certain mandatory provisions which the parties cannot contract out of, generally for the protection of the tenant, as well as certain optional provisions which parties can adopt if they wish.